LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Close integration with Prolog standards

-Logtalk is designed for smooth integration with any Prolog compiler that conforms or closely follows official and de facto Prolog standards.
+Logtalk is designed for smooth integration with any Prolog compiler that conforms to, or closely follows, official and de facto Prolog standards.

 ### Compatible with most Prolog compilers

-Logtalk interfaces with a specific backend Prolog compiler via a minimal configuration file making it compatible with almost any modern compiler.
+Logtalk interfaces with a specific backend Prolog compiler via a minimal configuration file, making it compatible with almost any modern compiler.

 ### Comprehensive set of developer tools

-The Logtalk distribution includes make, linting, debugging, documenting, diagraming, testing, assertion, profiling, porting, metrics, versioning, and packaging [developer tools](tools.html).
+The Logtalk distribution includes make, linting, debugging, documenting, diagramming, testing, assertion, profiling, porting, metrics, versioning, and packaging [developer tools](tools.html).
 Several of these tools can also be [applied](using_tools_with_prolog.html) to plain Prolog and Prolog module code bases.